 Myths About UK University

-You’ll notice that most of these schools are located in London and the South East of England.
+You’ll notice that most of these schools are in London and the South East of England.
 They were the main providers of education in Britain until the mid-20th century.

 Conclusion